heremaps/here-data-sdk-cpp/docs/dataservice-write-example.md

 ### Build and run the application on the device

-Now open the generated `XCode` project:
+Now, open the generated `XCode` project:

 ```bash
 open olp-cpp-sdk.xcodeproj
 ```

-Select the `dataservice-write-example` from the schemes list in the `XCode` project and specify your authorization credentials for the `dataservice-write-example` target.
+In the `XCode`, from the schemes list, select the `dataservice-write-example` project and specify your authorization credentials for the `dataservice-write-example` target.

 Once everything is set up correctly, build and run the example application on your device.
-After building and running of example is complete, you see the `Publish Successful` message in the main UI screen.
-If you encounter an error message, e.g. `Publish Failed`, please check the device's logs for the detailed description of the error.
+When the building and running of the example are completed, on the main UI screen, you see the `Publish Successful` message.
+If you get an error message, for example, `Publish Failed`, check the device logs for the detailed description of the error.

 ## How it works